 Allen Lee Hughes Fellowship and Internship Program

-- Mentorship from a senior staff member
+- Mentorship from Arena Stage staff members

 - Professional development workshops